Updated February 26, 2021:

 Pandemic: A pandemic is a worldwide spread of a disease to many people.
 The World Health Organization has called COVID-19 a pandemic because it has affected many people across the globe.

 Quarantine: similar to isolation (above), quarantine separates and restricts the movement of people who were exposed to a contagious disease to see if they become sick.
 It helps protect the public by preventing exposure to people who have or may have a contagious disease.
 People in quarantine should have no visitors to their home and stay six feet away from others, even those in their own households.
-If you think you have been exposed to COVID-19 through contact or travel, or are at high risk for contracting the virus, you should quarantine at home for 14 days to reduce the spread of the disease.
+If you think you have been exposed to COVID-19 through contact or travel, or are at high risk for contracting the virus, you should quarantine at home to reduce the spread of the disease.
+Per state Department of Health (DOH) guidance, people who have been exposed to COVID-19 but have no symptoms living in New York should quarantine for 10 days, while those living in Vermont should quarantine for 14 days.

 Social Distancing: Keeping six or more feet of distance between yourself and other people when in public places.
 It also means avoiding groups of 10 or more, staying away from busy places (stores, hiking trails), and not having visitors to your home.
 Social distancing keeps people who are high-risk for COVID-19 safe.
 Learn more about social distancing.